Current projects

 EUR grant from Région Bourgogne Franche-Comté

-Collaborations: French center of blood donation (EFS), Hospitals of Dijon
+Collaborations: French center of blood donation (EFS), Hospital of Dijon

 PhD project of Ms. Aurora De La O Espadas (2023-2026)